clarkgrubb/data-tools/README.md

     $ awk -F: '{cnt[$7] += 1} END {for (sh in cnt) print sh, cnt[sh]}' /etc/passwd

 The `/etc/passwd` file format, though venerable, has an ad hoc flavor.
-In the following sections we consider four formats which are widely used for relational data.
+In the following sections we consider three formats which are widely used for relational data.

 <a name="tsv"/>
 ## tsv